Skip to main content

 Designation

-Oakstone Publishing designates this enduring material for a maximum of 40.25 AMA PRA Category 1 Credits.™ Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Oakstone Publishing designates this enduring material for a maximum of 39.75 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 40.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 39.75 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 CME credit is awarded upon successful completion of a course evaluation and post-test.